frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/regional/united_arab_emirates/UAE-regional-fields.md

 ## 3. Purchase Invoice
 * **Recoverable Standard Rated Expense**: Enter the Tax Amount that can be recovered.
 * **Reverse Charge Applicable**: Choose 'Y' if Reverse Charge is applicable.
-Taxes would made zero and reverse GL Entry will be made.
+Taxes would be made zero and a reverse GL Entry will be created.
 * **Recoverable Reverse Charge (Percentage)**: Enter the percentage for which the Tax Paid under Reverse Charge is recoverable.